crowz-fx/fx_ext-pass_genny/README.md

 # fx_ext-pass_genny
-This Chrome extension 'Password Generator' allows a user to generate a sudo-random password with options.
+This Chrome extension 'Password Generator' allows a user to generate a pseudorandom password with options.

 [Link to extension on the Chrome WebStore][1]